neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 # **Text Generation Pipelines**

-This page explains how to run inference with Text Generation models with DeepSparse.
+This user guide describes how to run inference with Text Generation models with DeepSparse.

 Make sure you have all the dependencies installed before diving in: